ThisJustZack/dotfiles/README.md

 ## **TODO**

-- Yabai and SKHD configuration for MacOS
+- Add SKHD configuration for MacOS
 - Add profile shell scripts into a ``bin`` folder to make profile installs simpler